-- Utah S Corporation Return Schedules: Attach applicable Utah schedules A, E, H, J, K, M, N, and/ or TC-250.
-Also attach a Utah Schedule K-1 for each shareholder. - Federal Return: Attach only pages 1 through 4 of your federal S corporation return, plus Schedule M-3 and IRS form 1125-A, if applicable.
+- Utah S Corporation Return Schedules: Attach applicable Utah schedules A, E, H, J, K, M, N, and/or TC-250.
+Also attach a Utah Schedule K-1 for each shareholder. - Federal Return: Attach only pages 1 through 5 of your federal S corporation return, plus Schedule M-3 and IRS form 1125-A, if applicable.

 Do not send a copy of your entire federal return, federal Schedules K-1, credit schedules, worksheets, or other documentation with your Utah return unless otherwise stated in these instructions.
-Keep these in your files, along with all supporting documents.
-You may be asked to provide this information later to verify entries on your Utah return.
+Keep these supporting documents, you may be asked to provide them later to verify entries on your Utah return.